 In this post, I am going to share summaries and personal commentaries of some, but not all, of the talks I heard on Day 2 of the Deep Learning in Healthcare conference hosted by Rework on May 23-24, 2019, in Boston.
 They are not listed in the order in which the sessions were delivered.

-Some of the major overarching topics discussed were NLP in medical records (as with Day 1) and development of apps used in healthcare.
+Some of the major overarching topics discussed were natural language processing (NLP) in medical records (as with Day 1) and development of apps used in healthcare.

-Panel Discussion – Anthony Chang, MD, Pediatric Cardiologist, CHOC Children’s Hospital, Hye Sun Na, AI Product Manager, GE Healthcare, Vijaya Kolachalama, Boston University School of Medicine
+Panel Discussion – Anthony Chang, MD, Pediatric Cardiologist, CHOC Children’s Hospital, Hye Sun Na, AI Product Manager, GE Healthcare, Vijaya Kolachalama, Assistant Professor, Section of Computational Biomedicine, Department of Medicine, Boston University School of Medicine

 Dr. Chang also made some other striking comments.
 He stated “Physicians typing while talking to a patient is ‘criminal.’
 A physician should be looking the patient in the eye.”
 He said a physician cannot fully focus on what the patient is saying while they are typing.
 He stated that useful AI could help avoid the physician having to type, thereby improving the visit.

 Finally, Dr. Chang said that maybe 10-15% of AI projects are not useful or clinically relevant.
 He stated very strongly that there must be absolute collaboration between clinicians and the group doing the AI project.